Kene-M/Cannon-Brain-Game---Game-Dev/README.md

 5. number on the crate
 6. number on the projectile

--- Others
+### Others
 1. audio and graphics when level up and down
 2. graphics when a crate is destroyed successfully
 3. graphics when a crate value is <0
+4. audio when firing with the cannon
+5. Music playing in the background
-4. audio on/off button to turn on/off audio
+6. audio on/off button to turn on/off audio
-5. pause button to pause the game
+7. pause button to pause the game
-6. variation in the balloon's movement
+8. variation in the balloon's movement